CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 > PGO is just LTO with extra profiling data, right?

-**Wrong!** Right before the holidays, I found myself chatting to a senior dev at my work - - it's been rattling around at the back of my head for the festive period.
+**Wrong!** Right before the holidays, I found myself chatting to a senior dev at work, and it's been rattling around at the back of my head for the festive period.
+Where does the 'O' in LTO actually come from?

-Link-time optimisation (LTO) is what it says on the tin.

-between my previous post about <a href="https://sammakesgames.com/posts/pgo-but-better/"><strong>profile-guided optimisation</strong></a> (PGO), and another, much larger project of mine that I'm not quite ready to share just yet.
+LTO is short for link-time optimisation, a compiler flags that.
+The theory here falls somewhere between my previous post about <a href="https://sammakesgames.com/posts/pgo-but-better/"><strong>profile-guided optimisation</strong></a> (PGO), and another, much larger project of mine that I'm not quite ready to share just yet.
 But plenty of digital ink (pixels?) have been spilled on link-time optimisations (J. Ryan Stinnett's <a href="https://convolv.es/guides/lto/"><strong>guide</strong></a> is one I'll refer back to throughout).
 I honestly don't think

 But, in the lead up to shipping *Tomb Raider*, a senior dev at Feral asked me a really quite good question,